Understanding Zendesk AI pricing: A complete pay-per-resolution guide

 Pro tip: Consider exploring alternative solutions like eesel AI that offer more predictable pricing models without resolution-based limitations.

-With Zendesk’s pay-per-resolution model potentially costing organizations up to $2 per automated interaction (source), implementing cost optimization strategies is crucial for maintaining budget control while preserving service quality.
+With Zendesk’s pay-per-resolution model potentially costing organizations up to $2 per automated interaction (source), adopting cost optimization strategies is vital to maintain budget control while preserving service quality.

 Immediate optimization strategies for cost reduction